 - encouraging and developing a diverse and inclusive legal profession in the ACT

-- supporting and encouraging the development and mentoring of young lawyers in the ACT
+- supporting and encouraging the development and mentoring of new lawyers in the ACT

 - providing wellbeing support to staff in the ACT

 - contributing to the reputation of the legal profession in the ACT